There is a Water Crisis Going on in Newark

 How does the Newark crisis compare to Flint?

 The issue in Newark has drawn comparisons to the Flint water crisis, which started around five years ago and remains ongoing.
 In 2014, the city decided to start using the Flint River as a water resource, but did not take the needed precautions to keep lead out of the water.
-Soon afterwards, people in the city noticed changes in their water, including its color, taste and smell.
+Soon, people in the city noticed changes in their water, including its color, taste and smell.

 Bottled water was also handed out to residents in Flint; state and federal officials were later indicted as a result of the Flint water crisis.